MicrosoftDocs/Dynamics-365-Operations.ja-jp/articles/commerce/dev-itpro/extend-pos-notification.md

                         IsSuccess = true,
                         // If you would like POS to navigate to a specific action property for the given operation
                         // when the notification tile is selected, define the action property as well.
+                        // This property can be configured using the Operation parameter field of the button grid designer and passed to the CRT code.
                         ActionProperty = "1"
                         };
                     details.Add(detail);